Real data reconstruction

 FISTA recon

 • We also can try the Stripe-Weighted Least Squares (SWLS) data model [HOA2017].
-As we change the data fidelity, we need to re-initialise the class object.
+As we change the data fidelity, we need to re-initialise the geometry object.

 Rectools = RecToolsIR(